-Each year the Center organizes most of its programming around one or two major themes.
-These are broadly conceived and will be illuminated from a variety of different historical, artistic, and critical angles.
-In 2017-18, the Center is focusing on a single theme: Homelands.
+Each year the center organizes most of its programming around one or two major themes.
+These are broadly conceived and are illuminated from a variety of historical, artistic, and critical angles.

 Few words stir more agonizing debate just now than freedom.
 It serves to rally Black Lives Matter activists, those who oppose mask mandates, community health advocates, Ukrainians fighting in their cities, and even the violent mob that attacked the United States Capitol.
 We feel its intense ambiguities, though agree it constitutes a moral bedrock on which nearly all other human rights rest.